AK08/Fly-High/README.md

 5. **Keyboard Accessibility:** Ensure full accessibility by enabling keyboard navigation for the calendar, making it convenient for users who rely on keyboard controls.

 These enhancements aim to make Fly High even more user-friendly, providing a seamless and inclusive travel planning experience.

+## How to use Calender

+* Select the time first and then the date